Hiratsuka 平塚市, Japan

 Student Exchanges

-The trip to Japan lasts about 10 days in summer; it includes staying in a dormitory first, then staying with a family for a weekend, visiting schools, museums, and other points of interest.
+The summer trip to Japan lasts about 10 days; it includes staying in a dormitory first, then staying with a family for a weekend, visiting schools, museums, and other points of interest.
 The students are accompanied by one or two chaperones.

 Internships